BlakeBukowsky/ArcadeBattle/docs/architecture.md

 The lobby host can configure:

-- **Points to Win** (1-5): How many round wins needed to win the match
+- **Points to Win** (1-10): How many round wins needed to win the match.
+Configurable via slider.
 - **Game Set**: Which pool of games to draw from (currently only "All Games")

 Config changes are sent via `lobby:config` and only accepted from the host (verified server-side).
-The config is stored in the lobby and passed to `MatchManager` when the match starts.
+Non-host players see the settings as read-only.

 ## Game Sets

-Game sets define pools of games that can be selected for a match.
-Each set has:
+Game sets define pools of games that can be selected for a match:

 ```typescript
 interface GameSet {